Enterprise Data & Automation

 2. Data flow modelling: Visual flowcharts combine data generation functions and parameterizable jobs, designing coverage-optimised data that links across technologies.

-3. “Complex” data explosion: Test Data Automation automatically identifies and combines every value in a data set, creating rich permutations for testing configurations, validations and more.
+3. “Complex” data explosion: Enterprise Test Data automatically identifies and combines every value in a data set, creating rich permutations for testing configurations, validations and more.

 4. Data generation functions: Hundreds of combinable data generation functions generate fictitious data for columns and values, while fulfilling relationships uncovered in profiling.